jnockelsss/Douglass-Project-LoC-2024/README.md

 especially his travel diary (1886-1894) (https://www.loc.gov/collections/frederick-douglass-papers/?fa=partof:frederick+douglass+papers:+diary,+1886-1894)
 which forms part of the Frederick Douglass Papers at the Library of Congress.
 The resulting output is a paper entitled:

-"Leveraging Accurate and Accessible Texts at the Library of Congress.
-A Study of Frederick Douglass’s Travel Writing (1845 - 1895)"
+"Deepening Autobiographical Research of Frederick Douglass (1818 - 1895): A Case of Automated Transcription and Textual Analysis at the Library of Congress"

 # Workflow